KrisSiegel/bakula/README.md

 ## Bakula

-Bakula is a reactive programming framework which allows developers to quickly and easily build event-driven applications with no strict API to implement.
+Bakula is a reactive programming platform which allows developers to quickly and easily build event-driven applications with no strict API to implement.
 Bakula events are propagated via registratered 'topics' to user-provided Docker containers for processing.